Mixed orthogonality graphs for continuous-time state space models and orthogonal projections: Introduction

-In the context of \textit{multivariate continuous-time AR} (MCAR) processes, which are a subclass of the MCARMA processes, the topic of orthogonal projections and the corresponding (local) causality graphs are discussed in \cite{VF23pre}.
-Although MCAR processes are state space models, their techniques are not applicable, for example, to MCARMA$(p,q)$ processes with $q>0$, because of the much simpler structure of MCAR models.
-This structure allows, for example, the direct recovery of the input process $\CX$ from the output process $\CY_V$.
-In particular, \cite{VF23pre} use the orthogonal projections to develop (local) causality graphs for MCAR processes and give interpretations for the edges which correspond to other results in the literature; see, e.g., \cite{CO96} for causality relations of MCAR processes and \cite{EI07} for discrete-time AR processes.
+In the context of \textsl{multivariate continuous-time AR} (MCAR) processes, which are a subclass of MCARMA processes, the topic of orthogonal projections and the corresponding (local) orthogonality graphs are discussed in \cite{VF23pre}.
+Although MCAR processes are state space models, the techniques used there are not applicable to MCARMA$(p,q)$ processes with $q>0$, because MCAR models have a much simpler structure.
+This structure allows, e.g., the direct recovery of the input process $\CX$ from the output process $\CY$.
+In particular, \cite{VF23pre} use the orthogonal projections to develop (local) orthogonality graphs for MCAR processes and give interpretations for the edges which correspond to other results in the literature; see, e.g., \cite{CO96} for causality relations of MCAR processes and \cite{EI07} for discrete-time AR processes.
 The present paper can therefore be seen as an extension of \cite{VF23pre} to a broader class of models and of course, we compare our results with those of that paper.
-We would like to point out here that, according to our knowledge, even for stochastic processes in discrete time, the literature on mixed graphical models restricts to AR processes \citep{EI07,EI10}, there is not much known on mixed graphical models for the more complex ARMA processes satisfying some types of Markov properties.
+We would like to point out here that, according to our knowledge, even for stochastic processes in discrete time, the literature on mixed graphical models is restricted to AR processes \citep{EI07, EI10}, there is not much known on mixed graphical models for the more complex ARMA processes satisfying some types of Markov properties.